(Last Updated on : 19-01-2019)

-Swaraj Party was established to fight the mighty force of British head-on.
-Mahatma Gandhi
+Swaraj Party was established to fight the mighty force of British rule in India

 was released from jail in 1924.
 He and his close followers, such as Chakravarti Rajagopalachari

 , occupied themselves with the constructive programme, such as hand-spinning on the charkha, uplifting of the harijans or members of the depressed class.
 But not all the congress

 -men were willing to abandon political action.
 In 1922 a group had formed around Motilal Nehru and C. R. Das that wished to enter the government's legislative councils and wreck them front within.
 They were opposed by the 'no-changers' who insisted that the 1920 programme, which called for the boycott of council elections, should not be altered.
 At the Gaya